“Thankyou for not only your wonderful help but setting my mind at ease, have checked through and it all reads…

 - Public liability insurance for driving instructors

-- Business premises insurance
+- Business premises insurance for your driving school

 - Equipment cover